ron-aharoni/borednow.me/source/about/index.md

 date: 2020-06-06 20:20:09
 ---

 Welcome to my blog.
 I'm a software engineer and photographer.
 This blog will include my random thoughts.
+You can find my CV [here](../assets/cv.pdf).

 [![Source](https://live.staticflickr.com/5589/15118669759_fe921a23b0_k.jpg)](https://www.flickr.com/photos/ronaharoni/15118669759/in/album-72157647840255822/)